 Known file sizes on Windows 8/7/XP are 1,352,920 bytes (33% of all occurrences), 1,163,168 bytes or 272,357 bytes.

 The file is not a Windows system file.
 The program has no visible window.
 KeyFinder.exe is digitally signed.
 KeyFinder.exe is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 39% dangerous.

 If problems with KeyFinder.exe come up, you can also do the following:

 Recommended: Identify KeyFinder.exe related errors

-If KeyFinder.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 56% dangerous.
-The file size is 262,727 bytes (50% of all occurrences) or 272,357 bytes.
+If KeyFinder.exe is located in a subfolder of the user's profile folder, the security rating is 56% dangerous.
+The file size is 272,357 bytes.
 There is no file information.
 The program is not visible.
 The KeyFinder.exe file is not a Windows core file.

 Important: Some malware camouflages itself as KeyFinder.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example not-a-virus:PSWTool.Win32.RAS.g (detected by Kaspersky), and HackTool:Win32/Keydump (detected by Microsoft).
 Therefore, you should check the KeyFinder.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.